-The following command dumps the contents of meta/comments.txt (inside a single-file backup) to standard output.
+The following command dumps the contents of meta/comments.txt (which is inside the single-file backup my.mbi) to standard output.

+'''

-mysqlbackup --backup-image=/var/my.mbi --src-entry=meta/comments.txt --dst-entry=- extract mysqlbackup --backup-image=/backup/my.mbi --src-entry=meta extract
+mysqlbackup --backup-image=/var/my.mbi --src-entry=meta/comments.txt --dst-entry=- extract

+'''

-Example 3.12 Selective Extract of Single Directory
+Example 4.13 Selective Extract of Single Directory

-The following command extracts a single directory meta into a local file system path . /meta.
-Extracting a directory extracts all its contents, including any subdirectories.
+The following command extracts a single directory meta from the backup image my.mbi into a local file system path ./meta.
+All contents in the meta directory are extracted, including any subdirectories.